microsoft/r-server-hospital-length-of-stay/Website/readme.md

 4. On any other computer, use the VM's ip address for the URL: http://ipaddress:3000.
 5. Come back to this window to view the id/prediction after hitting Admit Patient.
 6. Leave this window open; when you close this window you will shut down the site.
-7.  o stop the site and leave the window open, put focus on the window and type Ctrl-C.
+7. To stop the site and leave the window open, put focus on the window and type Ctrl-C.